Building a WebView for iOS and macOS in SwiftUI

 for AppKit.

-Question is, which native view do we want our representable to wrap?
-We have a few options, of which we’ll try out two: WKWebView
+The big question is then, which view do we want our representable to wrap?
+We have two native web browser components to consider: WKWebView

 and SFSafariViewController